The Man From UNCLE

 Illya stared out at the dark patch of

-horizon that was the Pacific Ocean.
-"I'm not sure," he almost sighed.
+horizon that was the

 Napoleon took a long drink of the cola.
 He